-Upon detecting the unauthorized activity on or about March 3, 2023, we promptly contained the incident and commenced a thorough investigation.
+Upon detecting the unauthorized activity, we immediately contained the incident and commenced an immediate and thorough investigation.
 As part of our investigation, we engaged leading cybersecurity experts to identify what personal information, if any, was involved.

 What Information Was Involved?